 - Support secondary schools and colleges to work with Norfolk Young Chamber to maximise opportunities to engage with local businesses.

-- Provide mentoring for young people who are most at risk of disengaging from education.
-Local mentors trained by Volunteering Matters will focus on supporting pupils and their families around success at school and understanding information about career options.
+- Provide mentoring for young people in Year 11 who are most at risk of disengaging from education.
+Local mentors trained by Your Own Place will focus on supporting pupils around success at school and understanding information about career options.

 - Create an alumni scheme focused around young people with SEND to showcase local individuals who are successful despite apparent barriers and inspire pupils about the range of future pathways available to them.